-The PING utility is a system administrator's tool that is used to see if a computer is operating and also to see if network connections are intact.
-Ping uses the Internet Control Message Protocol (ICMP) Echo function which is detailed in RFC 792.
-A small packet is sent through the network to a particular IP address.
+The Ping utility is an online free tool that help you to verify if a domain/server is operating and network accessible.
+This Ping tool uses the Internet Control Message Protocol (ICMP) Echo function as detailed in RFC 792.
+A small packet will be sent through the network to a given IP address (IPv4) or host name.
 This packet contains 64 bytes - 56 data bytes and 8 bytes of protocol reader information.
-The computer that sent the packet then waits and listens for a return packet.
-If the connections are good and the target computer is up, a good return packet will be received.
-PING can also tell the user the number of hops that lie between two computers and the amount of time it takes for a packet to make the complete trip.
-Additionaly, an administrator can use Ping to test out name resolution.
-If the packet bounces back when sent to the IP address but not when sent to the name, then the system is having a problem matching the name to the IP address.
+The device that sent the packet then waits and listens for a return packet.
+If the connections are good and the target domain/server is up, a good return packet will be received.
+Ping can also tell the user the number of hops between two targets and the amount of time it takes for a packet to make the complete trip.
+In addition, this tool can also be used to resolve the host name to an IP address.
+Instead of enter the IP address, you can enter the host name for pinging.

 You can easily add the ping widget on your website by copying the following HTML code and place it on your web page